Bachelor’s Degree in Social Work

-The social work major is offered by the School of Social Work, a joint program between St. Catherine University and the University of St. Thomas.
 This major prepares graduates for generalist social work practice and licensure, and for graduate study.
-The St. Kate’s – St. Thomas School of Social Work recognizes two goals of generalist social work practice:
+The School of Social Work recognizes two goals of generalist social work practice:

 The need for social workers is growing.
-Employment in social work is expected to grow by over 20% in the next decade, faster than average for all occupations.
-Health reform and demographic trends such as the aging population, increasing numbers of military & veterans, and growth of immigrant and refugee populations, are driving above-average growth of social work practice.
-The need for child, family and school social workers is expected to remain strong, with an expected 15% employment increase.
-(Bureau of Labor Statistics) Social disparities in income, employment, housing, health, education, etc… continue to grow, creating greater need for professionals who are committed to helping people function the best they can in their environment and to promoting social justice.
+Employment in social work is expected to grow by more than 20% in the next decade, faster than average for all occupations.
+Health reform and demographic trends such as the aging population, increasing numbers of military and veterans, and growth of immigrant and refugee populations are driving above-average growth of social work practice.
+The need for child, family and school social workers is expected to remain strong, with an expected 15% employment increase, according to the Bureau of Labor Statistics.
+Social disparities in income, employment, housing, health, education and more continue to grow, creating greater need for professionals who are committed to helping people function the best they can in their environment and to promoting social justice.

-BSW students gain real-world work experience by completing at least one-third of their total school time in field placement under the supervision of agency-based field instructors (200 hours as Juniors and 400 hours as Seniors).
+BSW students gain real-world work experience by completing at least one-third of their total school time in field placement under the supervision of agency-based field instructors (200 hours as juniors and 400 hours as seniors).
 Field education is considered the heart of social work education and students frequently describe their placements as "transformational" experiences.
-The School of Social Work partners with more than 60 agencies in Minnesota and western Wisconsin to provide BSW students with the opportunity to work with individuals, families and groups - plus gain exposure to important issues at a policy level.
+The School of Social Work partners with more than 60 agencies in Minnesota and western Wisconsin to provide BSW students the opportunity to work with individuals, families and groups.
+Students also gain exposure to important issues at the policy level.

 Our faculty are recognized scholars, researchers and practitioners.
-The School of Social Work includes 30 St. Kate's and St. Thomas faculty who are committed to student development through mentoring relationships, community engagement, and teaching excellence.
-They are recognized experts in areas such as child welfare, policy advocacy, medical social work, school social work, social justice, mental health treatment, and more.
+The School of Social Work includes 18 St. Thomas faculty who are committed to student development through mentoring relationships, community engagement and teaching excellence.
+They are recognized experts in areas such as child welfare, policy advocacy, medical social work, school social work, social justice, mental health treatment and more.

 Social justice is a core value embraced in the Code of Ethics of the National Association of Social Workers (NASW).
 The School of Social Work has integrated Catholic Social Teaching with the NASW Code of Ethics to develop Social Work for Social Justice: Ten Principles.
 This integration acknowledges the universality of these principles across faith traditions and provides a framework for strengthening the way in which we educate for service and justice.